 In the previous article, we have discussed Serial and Parallel Transmission.
 As we know in Serial Transmission data is sent bit by bit, in such a way that each bit follows another.
-It is of two type namely, Synchronous and Asynchronous Transmission.
+It is of two types namely, Synchronous and Asynchronous Transmission.
 One of the major differences is that in Synchronous Transmission, the sender and receiver should have synchronized clocks before data transmission.
-Whereas Asynchronous Transmission does not require a clock but it adds a parity bit to the data before transmission.
+Whereas Asynchronous Transmission does not require a clock, but it adds a parity bit to the data before transmission.

 Content: Synchronous Vs Asynchronous Transmission

 |Basis for Comparison||Synchronous Transmission||Asynchronous Transmission|

 |Meaning||Transmission starts with the block header which holds a sequence of bits.||It uses start bit and stop bit preceding and following a character respectively.|